csheldonhess/fcig/Report_of_the_Code4Lib_Fiscal_Continuity_Interest_Group.md

     * Do something else as per any serious proposals made during the discussions in January, February, and March 2017

-#### Implementation/Moving Forward
+#### Moving Forward

-* If the outcome of the Diebold-o-tron community vote indicates a consensus to do something other than maintain the status quo, implementing the community's choice would require action on the part of one or more people.
+* **Implementation**.
+If the outcome of the Diebold-o-tron community vote indicates a consensus to do something other than maintain the status quo, implementing the community's choice would require action on the part of one or more people.
 Consequently, the FCIG recommends that prior to the vote that people put themselves forward as volunteers for an implementation group for one or more of the options.

 # Appendix A — Questions posed to potential fiscal sponsors